Last updated March 2023

 Then came the internet.

-At first, going online merely enhanced local tasks – sending a file, finding information, sourcing assets.
-But in time, the internet itself became the dominant force.
-For many users, today’s computer is a mere node in a giant collaborative network.
+At first, going online merely enhanced local tasks – sending a file, finding information, and sourcing assets.
+But in time, the internet became the dominant force— a giant collaborative network for many users.

 The car is on the same journey.